Create your free account today and start creating your own digital signature.

 While landlords can limit the number of occupants in a unit for health and safety reasons, discrimination based on family status is prohibited.
 Property owners should not differentiate between potential occupants based on their relationships.
 However, requesting separate credit applications for individuals above 18 years old is permissible.

 While federal law does not explicitly forbid inquiries related to sexual orientation, it's important to note that several states have established their fair housing laws, which explicitly make such questions illegal.
-Here are some examples of states that have enacted these statutes:

 Moreover, even in areas where it's not yet illegal to discriminate based on sexual orientation, many landlords opt to steer clear of these questions on their rental applications.
 It's prudent for property owners to refrain from including sexual orientation-related queries during the interview process as well, fostering a more inclusive and non-discriminatory tenant selection process.